Ragnyll/egui_blog/README.md

 ## Getting started

-Start by clicking "Use this template" at https://github.com/emilk/eframe_template/ or follow [these instructions](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/creating-a-repository-from-a-template).

 Change the name of the crate: Chose a good name for your project, and change the name to it in:
 * `Cargo.toml`
     * Change the `package.name` from `eframe_template` to `your_crate`